-- The PR completes the applicable sections of the EIP (CFN-1312 and CFN-1313) to request safety tagging or lockout of equipment, component(s), or system(s). - The PR consults with the RFE/STE, as required, to ensure adequacy of the isolation points for the scope of work to be performed. - The PR signs the permit and submits the permit with supporting documentation (drawings, P&ID mark-ups, etc.) to the TA for approval. - The TA confirms PRs are authorized to request EIPs. - The TA confirms the isolation boundary and required protective measures recommended by the RFE/STE/PR are adequate for the work or testing identified in the EIP. - The TA uses an appropriate subject matter expert (SME) for independent review of EIP isolation designs, as required. - The TA reviews the EIP and associated tags and may assist the PRs with preparation.
-The safety tags shall be numbered using the EIP number and a sequential number (e.g., 201-1, 201-2, and 201-3). - The TA consults with the RFE/STE/PR about the EIP request, if necessary, to verify that the EIP is adequate for the scope of work to be performed. - The TA gives the required energy isolation devices to the AO, as appropriate, after verifying the adequacy of the EIP. - The AO implements the protective measures (install energy isolation devices) as required by the EIP. - After required tags and locks are placed, the keys are placed in a lockbox or key safe.
+- The PR completes the applicable sections of the EIP (CFN-1312A and CFN-1312B) to request safety tagging or lockout of equipment, component(s), or system(s) - The PR consults with the RFE/STE, as required, to ensure adequacy of the isolation points for the scope of work to be performed - The PR signs the permit and submits the permit with supporting documentation (e.g., drawings, P&ID mark-ups) to the TA for approval - The TA confirms PRs are authorized to request EIPs - The TA confirms the isolation boundary and required protective measures recommended by the RFE/STE/PR are adequate for the work or testing identified in the EIP - The TA uses an appropriate Subject Matter Expert (SME) for independent review of EIP isolation designs, as required - The TA reviews the EIP and associated tags and may assist the PRs with preparation; the safety tags shall be numbered using the EIP number and a sequential number (e.g., 201-1, 201-2, and 201-3) - The TA consults with the RFE/STE/PR about the EIP request, if necessary, to verify the EIP is adequate for the scope of work to be performed - The TA logs the new EIP on CFN-1311, EIP/Lockout Permit Log - The TA gives the required energy isolation devices to the AO, as appropriate, after verifying the adequacy of the EIP - The AO implements the protective measures (install energy isolation devices) as required by the EIP - After required tags and locks are placed, the keys are placed in a lockbox or key safe.
 Where a lockbox is used, it shall be returned to the TA for retention and control.
-The TA places a TA lock on the lockbox latch hasp position.
+The TA places a TA lock on the lockbox latch hasp position